Scott Bedbury: Career

-Starbucks

 Bedbury joined Starbucks as its chief marketing officer in 1995 in Seattle, Washington.
-Bedbury and CEO Howard Schultz worked to transform the company into a global brand.
 In his first year, Bedbury helped launch the Frappuccino and open Starbucks' first international stores in Japan.
 Bedbury worked with former Nike and Starbucks insights director Jerome Conlon to create the "Third Place" positioning, which is described as, "not home (1st place) or work (2nd place) it's somewhere in between, a public hang out."

-Brandstream

 Bedbury left Starbucks in 1998 and started his own branding consulting firm, Brandstream.
 Between 2011 and 2013, Bedbury served as an advisor to Airbnb CEO Brian Chesky.

-Accolades

-Bedbury has appeared at conferences, events, and universities and has been represented by speakers bureaus around the world including Speak Inc, Keynote Speakers, Robinson Speakers, PSFK.
-He has been a keynote speaker in more than 20 countries.

-In 2012, Advertising Age ranked Bedbury in the top ten clients bringing "guts and innovation to the business".

 A New Brand World

 Bedbury published his first book, A New Brand World in 2002.